-In 2016 the major prize of $15,000 is awarded to a painting, in subsequent years the prize may be for works on paper, small sculpture or new media.
+In 2017 the major prize of $15,000 will be awarded to a painting.
 There is also a Local Art Prize of $3,000 for an artwork or artist with a local connection and visitors to the exhibition can become involved by casting a vote in the $1,000 People’s Choice Award.

 In 2017 we welcome Samantha Comte, Curator & Exhibition Coordinator, Ian Potter Museum of Art, The University of Melbourne and Jason Smith, Director Geelong Gallery who will be joining Joanna Bosse, Curator, The Gallery @ BACC on the 2017 selection panel.